gidsey/project_08/README.md

 ## Mineral Catalog

 ### Description
-Mineral database built using Django and Sqlite.
+Filtering and Searching the Mineral Catalog

 ### Information
 Package requirements for the project are outlined in the 'requirements.txt' file.'